Date of Current Revision: April 2016

 This policy applies to all emeritus faculty appointments, to include instructional faculty, as well as administrative and professional faculty.

 In appropriate cases, retired faculty members may be recognized by the award of emeritus faculty status.
 Emeritus faculty status is a privilege and not a right, and is awarded at the discretion of the university.
 No faculty member is entitled to emeritus status, and emeritus status may be removed by the university at any time for any reason.

 6.1 Eligibility for Instructional Faculty

-A retired instructional faculty member is eligible for emeritus status if the individual has served full-time for a minimum of 10 years on the James Madison University faculty, has attained the academic rank of Lecturer, Assistant Professor, Associate Professor, or Professor, and has retired in good standing.
+A retired instructional faculty member is eligible for appointment to emeritus status if the individual has served full-time for a minimum of 10 years on the James Madison University faculty; has attained the academic rank of Lecturer, Assistant Professor, Associate Professor or Professor; and has retired in good standing.

 6.2 Eligibility for Administrative & Professional Faculty

 A retired administrative and professional faculty member is eligible for appointment to emeritus status if the individual has served full-time for a minimum of 10 years at James Madison University and has retired in good standing.